Hornet Central is your one-stop shop for registration, student finances, and enrollment forms on your way to SU!

 Freshmen are allowed to have cars on campus!

-Complete the Parking Permit Authorization Form to Authorize Shenandoah University to charge the parking fee to your student account and return it to Hornet Central.
+Please visit Hornet Hub to pay the parking permit registration fee charged to your account or complete the Parking Permit Authorization Form to authorize Shenandoah University to charge the annual parking fee to your student account.

 Learn more about the Office of Public Safety